-Abstract submission is now open for Trees for Climate Change, Biodiversity and People
+Abstract submission is now closed for Trees for Climate Change, Biodiversity and People

 We are accepting abstracts for talks and posters.
 These are submitted online using the form below and should be no longer than 200 words.
 At BES meetings all presentations have equal status, so there is no difference in the standing of a talk or poster presentation.